Focus Area: Subseasonal-to-Seasonal Predictability

 Calling land-atmosphere interaction researchers!

-You are invited to join NSF NCAR’s new S2S working group.
-This hands-on team is being launched to advance the understanding of land-atmosphere coupling processes utilizing various S2S models and observations, particularly in the Community Earth System Model (CESM) and Model for Prediction Across Scales (MPAS).
+You are invited to join NSF NCAR’s new S2S & land-atmosphere interactions working group.
+This hands-on team launched in October 2024 to advance the understanding of land-atmosphere coupling processes utilizing various S2S models and observations, particularly in the Community Earth System Model (CESM) and Model for Prediction Across Scales (MPAS).
+In May of 2025, the group expanded to include additional external collaborators and encompass a variety of topical sub-groups.

 For information on expectations of working group members, see the Working Group Terms of Reference.